 If this happens, your insurance provider will be responsible for ensuring any repairs happen in a timely manner and to a high standard.
 If repairs aren’t done properly, the insurance provider also responsible for fixing it.

 Check your product disclosure statement for more details.
 For example, some insurance providers offer a lifetime guarantee on repairs they facilitate.

 Pay to have the car repaired by a repairer of your choice

 In some instances, you may be able to use a repairer of your choice.
 If this happens, you’ll need to source your own quotes and deal directly with the company or individual doing the repairs.
 If there are any issues around the quality or timeliness of repairs, your insurance provider has no responsibility to help.

 If your car can’t be repaired safely or the costs would be too high to make repair a viable option, your insurer may write off your car.

-In this case, your insurer will pay you out for it.
+In this case, you will be paid out for it.
 Depending on your car insurance policy, you may get a fixed amount pay out, or be paid out for the current market value of the car.
 Read up on why it’s important to know the value of your disability converted car here.